A ship on troubled waters

 Here I must acknowledge that Ukrainian and Russian politics are not my forte; I’m woefully lacking in the realm of objective analysis when it comes to the very issues that have resulted in bad blood spilled (literately even) on both sides of the conflict.
 So it matters to me, and to the rest of the world, that the coverage be as objective as possible — something that becomes impossible when your trusted news source is given hard–line marching orders from the top.

-One thing is certain: RT may not be facing its own demise just yet, but it is being taken down a path its global viewership, whether reached via satellite or online, probably won’t completely accept.
-I will not be surprised if (or rather, when) all their social media fame is suddenly flushed away — whether by viewers slowly abandoning the channel, or by governments in the West taking pro–active action to ban or block it.
-(It will have some precedent: the U.S. Department of Treasury banned the Iran Broadcasting Authority’s three main channels — Press TV, the Spanish–speaking Hispan TV, and the Iranian cinema–centric IFilm — from satellite carriage last year.
+One thing is certain: RT may not be facing its own demise just yet — the Truthdig investigation suggests that will be a long way off — but it is being taken down a path its global viewership, whether reached via satellite or online, probably won’t completely accept.
+I will not be surprised if all or some of their social media fame is suddenly flushed away — whether by viewers slowly abandoning the channel, or by governments in the West taking pro–active action to ban or block it.
+(It will have some precedent: the U.S. Department of Treasury banned the Iran Broadcasting Authority’s broadcast holdings — including the English–speaking Press TV, the Spanish–speaking Hispan TV, and the Iranian cinema–centric IFilm — from satellite carriage last year.
 All three channels can still be accessed online for the time being, although that may change with the lack of network neutrality laws in the States.)